 Unearthing Identities

-Lawton’s students spent the semester by combing through digital archives and recording names, ages, locations, and any other information they could glean from the scant reports and cryptic cursive.
+Lawton’s students spent the semester combing through digital archives and recording names, ages, locations, and any other information they could glean from the scant reports and cryptic cursive.
 Then, they translated the data into stories, publishing biographies of the enslaved people on Lawton's website.

 The first entries were from Lawton's book, Seen/Unseen: Hidden Lives in a Community of Enslaved Georgians, co-authored with Laura Nelson at Princeton and Randy Reid at Athens Academy.
 The snippets share details both mundane and humanizing: Bob Scott worked as a courier, Aggy Carter Mills had more than 200 guests at her wedding.